Francis Lodonu

 Francis Anani Kofi Lodonu (born 19 November 1937) is a Ghanaian Roman Catholic Bishop.
-He was the bishop of Roman Catholic Diocese of Ho until his resignation in 2015.
+He was the bishop of Roman Catholic Diocese of Ho until his retirement in 2015.

 Early life

 Lodonu grew up at Gbi Atabu, three kilometers from Hohoe.
 He attended elementary school at Gbi-Atabu Roman Catholic School from 1944 to 1947.
 He attended the Roman Catholic Boys School at Gbi Bla.
 From 1950-1953 he attended the R.C Boys Middle School at Gbi Bla.

 Lodonu was awarded a prize for Religious Knowledge in the Keta Diocesan Middle Schools Examination in 1953.

 He gained second cycle education at the prestigious Bishop Herman College at Kpando in the Volta Region from 1954 to 1957.

 He attended St. Peter's Regional Seminary, Cape Coast from 1958 to 1964 where he studied Philosophy and Theology.